zheliu422/zheliu0website/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "zliu796@gatech.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello I am Zhe Liu!
+I am currently a Master's student at Georgia Tech.
+I have been studying in the field of Electrical Engineering for five consecutive years and it is an area that I enjoy a lot and eager to apply what I learned from school to industry.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I have worked on numerous successful design projects.
+You can see more details about my experience below.
+Currently I am looking for an internship opportunity for Summer/Fall 2021.
+I would be able to hit the ground running and start contributing immediately to your team.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my résumé {{< staticref "media/Zhe Liu Resume V4.pdf" "newtab" >}}here{{< /staticref >}}.